Yolo County Courthouse

 This new courthouse is the most significant civic building to be constructed in Woodland in nearly a century.

-Consolidating seven court locations throughout the county into one central building, the Yolo County courthouse offers significant improvements in operations for court staff as well as better security for the general public.
-The building contains 14 courtrooms, a jury assembly, and state-of-the-art administrative and judicial offices.
+Yolo County Courthouse significantly improves operations for court staff as well as enhanced security for visitors and staff.
+It also consolidates seven court locations from throughout the county into one central building.
+As a result, the new building contains 14 courtrooms, a jury assembly, and state-of-the-art administrative and judicial offices.

 Award-Winning Design